bentoml/Yatai/README.md

 ### 🍱 Push Bento to Yatai

-First, get an API token and login BentoML CLI:
+First, get an API token and login to the BentoML CLI:

-* Keep the `kubectl port-forward` command in step above running
+* Keep the `kubectl port-forward` command in the step above running
 * Go to Yatai's API tokens page: http://127.0.0.1:8080/api_tokens
-* Create a new API token form the UI, make sure to assign "API" access under "Scopes"
+* Create a new API token from the UI, making sure to assign "API" access under "Scopes"
-* Copy login command upon token creation and run as shell command, e.g.:
+* Copy the login command upon token creation and run as a shell command, e.g.:

     ```bash
     bentoml yatai login --api-token {YOUR_TOKEN} --endpoint http://127.0.0.1:8080